SDGforskning/sdg-strings/SDG05_query_action_WoS.md

 #### Phrase 2

 This phrase aims to catch the opposite of discrimination (inclusion, anti-discrimination, equality etc.) of women and girls.
-The general structure is action + anti-discrimination + women & girls
+The general structure is action + anti-discrimination/rights + women & girls

 ```py
 TS=